Skip to the main content.

 Kick Microbes Out Of The Party

-Microbes are the 2nd biggest problem in storage tanks.
-If there’s any water in your storage tank currently, you probably have microbial colonies breeding in there, right now.
-And microbes are a big factor in black smoke because they make biomass (which causes filter plugging), consume elements of the fuel, and excrete acids which break down fuel quality and make it more likely to burn with black smoke.
+Microbes are, arguably, the biggest problem in storage tanks.
+If there’s any water in your fuel storage tank currently, you probably have microbial colonies breeding in there, right now.
+Microbes are a big factor in black smoke because they make biomass (which causes filter plugging), consume elements of the fuel, and excrete acids which break down fuel quality and make it more likely to burn with black smoke.

 Fortunately, microbes are easy to get rid of.
 But only if you use the right solution.
 Sure, you have to get rid of water in your storage tank, but that’s not going to kill microbes.
 For that, you need a biocide.
 Adding a biocide (like Bellicide) will kill the active microbes and keep them from further destroying the fuel in your storage tank.